You must give your landlord or agent the opportunity to respond before contacting us.

 - you must inform your landlord or agent, verbally and in writing listing the defects that require attention.

-Use our disrepair letter template.
+Use our Disrepair Letter template which you can find in the Downloads section on this page.
 It is important that you keep a copy of your letter for your records.

 2. Inform your landlord or agent for a second time if no action is taken